 The Ohio Revised Code requires the Township to reserve (encumber) appropriations when individual commitments are made.
-Encumbrances outstanding at year end are canceled and reappropriated in the subsequent year.
+Encumbrances outstanding at year end are carried over, and need not be reappropriated.

 A summary of 1999 and 1998 budgetary activity appears in Note 3.